tumcms/Open-Infra-Platform/Documentation/markdown/SoftwareArchitecture.md

 On the other hand, there is the Point Cloud Processing module.
 This makes it possible to visualize point clouds of the file type x, y, and z.
 This module has references to the third party libraries:
-* Qt5 ()
+* Qt5 (library that provides elements for the development of graphical user interface)
-* Liblas ()
+* Liblas (used to read and write geodata in LAS format)
-* Eigen ()
+* Eigen (library for linear algebra, matrix and vector operations, numerical solvers, geometric transformations, and similar stuff)
-* Cloud Compare ()
+* Cloud Compare (point cloud processing)

 By default the point cloud processing part is deactivated.
 In order to make use of it the corresponding CMake option needs to be selected (see [CMake Options Documentation](Documentation/markdown/CMakeOptions.md)).
 The good thing is that the differnet modules can be run simultaneously so that, e.g., one is able to open an IFC file and point cloud at the same time to dirrectly compare them to each other.

 ### <a name="UI"></a> User Interface

 The underlying part of the user interface is the Rendering module.
 This contains a self written rendering engine.
 With the help of this things can be displayed.
-Depending on the displayed object different types of shaders are implemented.
+Depending on the displayed object different types of shaders are implemented (also mention blueframework).
 On top of this we have the Graphical User Interface.
 It bases on the Qt5 library which has a big catalogue of ready to use user interface elemtents.
 Other linked third party libraries are:
-* Zlib ()
+* Zlib (provides alorithms for compression and decompression of data)
-* Proj ()
+* Proj (library that provides functionalities to make conversions between geodetic reference systems)

 On the other hand there is also the Unit Testing part.
 This bases on the google test.
 Since many unit test base on the visual comparison (visual test) the unit test base includes a geometry model renderer that allows rendering without the use of the graphical user interface.
 On top of there a various unit tests for IFC, OFF, point clouds and also some other more general unit tests?
 These provide automated checking whether the implemented funtionalities are all still in place and working.
 For the case of IFC the [List of supported IFC Representations](./SupportedIFCrepresentations.md) provides information which representation currently has a unit testing in place.

 ## <a name="Express_binding"></a> Express binding Generator